Mineral Area College welcomes Zoromski as provost

-PARK HILLS – Dr. Keith Zoromski has joined Mineral Area College as the new Provost of Instruction.
-He comes to MAC from Crowder College in Southwest Missouri, where he was the Associate Vice President of Academic Affairs.
+Dr. Keith Zoromski has joined Mineral Area College (MAC) as the new provost of instruction.
+He comes to MAC from Crowder College in southwest Missouri, where he was the associate vice president of academic affairs.

-MAC President Dr. Joe Gilgour said Zoromski brings more than twelve years of experience in higher education to the college with a proven record of success in student engagement and leadership.
+MAC President Dr. Joe Gilgour said Zoromski brings more than 12 years of experience in higher education to the college with a proven record of success in student engagement and leadership.

 People are also reading…